stardew-valley-dedicated-server/server/README.md

 ### Saves
 Save files are located in the `data` volume in the `Saves` directory.

-> [!WARNING]
-> There is no backup functionality included at this moment, please make sure manually backup your `data` volume.
+Backup functionality is not built in yet, so make sure manually backup the `data` volume in regular intervals.

 ### Upgrading
 To download the latest game or SMAPI files, stop the server, delete the `game` docker volume and start the server again.